Aysel552/PragmatechFrontEndProject/research.md

 ### How does function take place in the ram?
 Function variables takes place in stack.Show the result when calling the function and then removing from the memory.

+### What is a principe of JS?

+### What is allocate memory-use?

+### What is memory-release?

+### What is garbage collection?
+JavaScript allocates memory when things (objects, strings, etc.) are created and “automatically” frees it up when they are not used anymore, a process

+### What is hoisting?

+### What is the difference between scope and hoisting?